NickDerry2023/NexurePanel/README.md

 ### Authors

-- Nick Derry
+- Nick Derry (on the sex offenders list)
-- Mikey Brinkley
+- Mikey Brinkley (forced to give his paycheck to cali web designs due to the company failing)
-- Aiden Webb
+- Aiden Webb (14 years old, underaged employee)
-- Nathan Schwartz
+- Nathan Schwartz (14 years old, underaged employee)
-- Mikey W
+- Mikey W (lied to about getting paid.. extorted and lied to)

 ---